-The domestic pig, also known as swine, domestic hog, or wild boar descended from the introduction of Eurasian wild hogs.
+The domestic pig - also known as swine, domestic hog, or wild boar - descended from the introduction of Eurasian wild hogs.
 Pigs are believed to have been domesticated in Asia between 7,000 and 10,000 years ago.
-Today, the domestic hog is farmed worldwide as a food source.
+Today, this species is farmed worldwide as a food source.
 Feral or wild hog populations in the United States are increasing due to escaped domestic swine; feral pigs in groups can be highly destructive and are considered vermin in some states.

 - This specimen exhibits pathology on its frontal bones

 - The tusks exhibit signs of natural wear and tear